kruthof/kruthof.github.io/_projects/refinda.md

 ---

-The purpose of of this package is to improve `reproducibility of research` at the intersection of machine learning and finance by providing `standardized datasets` and `build-in methods` for data processing and common trading strategies.  `WIP`
+The purpose of of this package is to improve `reproducibility of research` at the intersection of machine learning and finance by providing `standardized datasets` and `build-in methods` for data processing and common trading strategies.
+[Github Repository](https://github.com/kruthof/refinda) `WIP`